 Punitive Damages in Maintenance & Cure

-Maintenance and cure claims may seem like the commercial seaman’s goldmine, but in reality recovery under maintenance and cure is a burden that the plaintiff must carry.
+Maintenance and cure claims may seem like the commercial seaman’s goldmine, but, recovery under maintenance and cure is a burden that the plaintiff must carry.

-Recovery for injury to a seaman at sea falls under the Jones Act.
-All maritime employees are required to maintain Jones Act Insurance.
+Recovery for injury to a seaman falls under the Jones Act.
+All maritime employees are required to maintain Jones Act insurance.
 Many individuals fail to realize that an injured seaman may be entitled to punitive damages as a result of an employer’s failure to fulfill a maintenance and cure claim.

 Information Center